kobe1104/OpenMCT/README.md

 8. Come up with a more efficient way to update the table.
 9. Add a git ignore file to ignore node_module folder.

+My take away:
+1. It was hard to manipulate the table effciently and precisely without using a frontend framework such as Vue.
+   I was trying to create a single source of truth for the data that's rendering (the "currentData" variable), but it takes a lot of work to track it.
+I think this is why we need a virtual DOM and a store.
+2. I was trying to come up with a better way to populate the table.
+I wonder if serializing it would be fatser.
+By serialization I mean making all the rows and cells into 1 single string (basically the html code) and directly change the innerHTML property with it.

 Thanks for reviewing the code.

 Henry